heyoka/faxe-docs/docs/nodes/flow/collect_fields.md

 A very simple version of the collect node.

-For every given field in `fields`, the node adds this field (and latest value seen) to an output data-point.
-If there is a field already in the internal data-point, it will be overwritten with the value of the same field in the current data item.
-If the field is not present in the current incoming data item, it will be left untouched in the internal point.
+From every incoming data-point collect the fields given, potentially overriding the value seen before for any field.
+The node will keep the value for a field, when an incoming data-point does not have this field present.

-If `default` is given, and the node has never seen an incoming item with a specific field, it will get the default as value.
+If `default` is given, every field that has not been seen yet, will have the default value.
+That means, that, if a default value is given, the output will always include every field from the given list.
-Otherwise, if default is not given, the specific field will not be included in the output item, as long as there was no item seen with the specific field present.
+Otherwise, if default is not given, every field not seen, will not be present in the output data-point.

-The _timestamp_, _delivery_tag_ and all _tags_ from the current incoming data-point will be used in the output point.
+_timestamp_, _delivery_tag_ and all _tags_ from the current incoming data-point will be used for the output data-point.

-The resulting data-point at max include all the fields specified with the `fields` parameter.
-If default is given, the resulting data-point will have exactly this fields on all emits.

 Example